Equilibrium Liquidity and Risk Offsetting in Decentralised Markets: General features of the model

 \item $\partial_1\varphi$ satisfies the limits $\lim_{y\downarrow 0}\partial_1\varphi(y,\kappa)=-\infty\quad$ and $\quad\lim_{y\uparrow \infty}\partial_1\varphi(y,\kappa)=0\,.$ \end{enumerate} \end{assume}

-Assumption~\ref{assume:1:i} implies that the liquidity depth $\kappa$ increases in the reserves held in the DEX.
+Assumption~\ref{assume:1:i} ensures that the depth of liquidity $\kappa$ increases with the level of reserves deposited in the DEX.
 We refer to $\varphi$ in Assumption~\ref{assume:1:ii} as the \emph{level function}.
-By the implicit function theorem, and since $f$ has strictly positive partial derivatives by Assumption~\ref{assume:1:i}, the mapping $\varphi$ is $C^3$ on $(0,\infty)^2$.
-Using \eqref{trading_condi}, and assuming no additional liquidity is supplied nor withdrawn, we express the reserve in the reference asset \(X\) as a function of the reserves in the risky asset \(Y\) and the liquidity depth \(\kappa\) as
+By the implicit function theorem, and since $f$ has strictly positive partial derivatives under Assumption~\ref{assume:1:i}, the mapping $\varphi$ is $C^3$ on $(0,\infty)^2$.
+Using the iso-liquidity condition \eqref{trading_condi}, and in the absence of additional liquidity injections or withdrawals, reserves in the reference asset \(X\) can be expressed as a function of reserves in the risky asset \(Y\) and the liquidity depth \(\kappa\) as